Our Reading Scheme

 From these simple words:

-1. Teachers can say the whole word first, so that children clearly know how to pronounce it.
+1. Teachers may say the whole word first, so that children clearly know how to pronounce it.
 By doing this they also check that the word is in the children’s spoken vocabulary and it is meaningful to them.

-2. Teachers can split each word into the sounds within it – its phonemes.
+2. Teachers may split each word into the sounds within it – its phonemes.
 At this stage each phoneme corresponds to a single letter.
 By saying each sound separately, children learn which sound corresponds to which letter.
 By practising splitting words in this manner, children will soon be able to say each sound separately too.